khalid3n/gatsby-starter-netlify-cms/src/pages/blog/2017-12-19-some-title.md

 ---
 templateKey: blog-post
 path: /test
-title: Some title
+title: 'heading one '
 date: 2017-12-19T19:46:19.778Z
-description: this is some description
+description: This is description of heading one
 ---
-some body text
+It also has some image below

 ![null](/img/jumbotron.jpg)